garden-io/garden/docs/other-plugins/container.md

 ## Running tests

-For `container` type, you can define both `Test` and `Run` actions.
-The two are configured in a very similar way.
+For `container` type, you can define the `Test` actions.
 Here is a configuration example for two different test suites:

 ```yaml
 kind: Test